Amos47/2400/Chapter 2.md

 "Wiener introduces the concepts, amount of information, entropy, feedback and background noise as essential characteristics of how the human brain functions. [...]

 "The notion of the amount of information attaches itself very naturally to a classical notion in statistical mechanics: that of entropy.
 Just as the amount of information in a system is a measure of its degree of organisation, so the entropy of a system is a measure of its degree of disorganisation. [...]

+Thus organisation of data yields … this seems contradictory.
+Explain this better!

+ALSO link this to less input more output theory for systems.
+Like more pure rock gives better ore.
+More clear cell transmission yields better understanding of the data in context.

 "What is information and how is it measured?
 Wiener defines it as a probability: One of the simplest, most unitary forms of information is the recording of choice between two equally probable simple alternatives, one or the other is bound to happen - a choice, for example, between heads and tails in the tossing of a coin.
 We shall call a single choice of this sort a decision.
 If we then ask for the amount of information in the perfectly precise measurement of a quantity known to lie between A and B [...] then the number of choices made and the consequent amount of information is infinite. [...]
 The quantity that we here define as amount of information is the **negative** of the quantity usually defined as entropy in similar situations." (article author’s bold)